-Specific deadlines for drop/add and withdrawal are communicated during registration for any given term or can be obtained by contacting the Office of the Registrar.
+Specific deadlines for drop/add and withdrawal are communicated during registration for any given term or can be obtained by contacting the Office of the Registrar or consulting the academic calendar in the academic catalog.

 Students enroll for long and short semesters on the Richmond campus.
-In the long terms (Fall and Spring), students may drop courses up to but no later than 5:00 p.m. on the tenth day of classes.
+In the long terms (Fall and Spring), students may drop courses up to but no later than 5 p.m. on the tenth day of classes.
 Students may add courses or change to audit only by permission of the professor after the first day any class meets up to the drop/add deadline.
 Supervised ministry and field-based learning courses may not be audited, and must be arranged with and approved by the Office of Supervised Ministry and Vocational Planning.

-In short terms on the Richmond campus (January and May), students may drop courses up to but no later than 5 p.m. on the third day of classes.
+In short terms on the Richmond campus (January and May), students may drop courses up to but no later than the third day of classes.
 After the first day any class meets, students may add a course or change to audit only with the professor's permission up until the drop/add deadline.